-This course covers the design of beams, columns, floor framing, tension and compression members, and bolted and welded connections according to AISC specifications.
+Lec.
+3 Lab.
+0 Cr.
+3 This course covers the design of beams, columns, floor framing, tension and compression members, and bolted and welded connections according to AISC specifications.

-CET 246 Environmental Systems Technology This course covers a study of the sources, treatment, collection and distribution of water and waste water.
+CET 246 Environmental Systems Technology

+Lec.
+3 Lab.
+0 Cr.
+3 This course covers a study of the sources, treatment, collection and distribution of water and waste water.
+Prerequisite: RDG 100 and MAT 105 or instructor approval.